 Artists and events that have previously been at Echo Arena include: the MTV Europe Music Awards, the GB Judo World Cup, Davis Cup Tennis, Bruno Mars, and more.

 Image credit: Echo Arena Liverpool

 In Liverpool, you’ll be hard-pressed to find a better event venue than Echo Arena, especially when also considering their wonderful accessible facilities.
 Unquestionably one of the most respected and prestigious venues anywhere in the UK – no small feat considering it only opened in 2008 – Echo Arena is the place to be for amazing performances, world-class events, and unforgettable experiences.
 There’s something for everyone at this Liverpudlian venue, with a line-up that includes comedy shows, concerts, sporting events, family attractions like Cirque du Soleil, and a series of important cultural events.

 Echo Arena doesn’t slouch in the accessibility department either as the venue has been purposefully designed with this in mind.
 Visitors can look forward to:

 - Personal assistance tickets that are available free of charge.

 Enjoying accessible UK music and event venues

 Hopefully, this brief look into some of the UK’s accessible event venues has been an enjoyable one.
 The above locations have done a fantastic job and there are plenty more out there that also deserve recognition.
 There’s no question Britain is very lucky with the venues available to us.
-Of course, there is always more that can be done to allow those who, for example, require the use of walk-in accessible showers, to be able to enjoy the same wonderful events as everyone else.
+Of course, there is always more that can be done to allow those who, for example, require the use of walk-in accessible baths and showers, to be able to enjoy the same wonderful events as everyone else.
 With the right attitude and desire to make a difference, hopefully, there will be multitudinous more accessible events venues available in the very near future.
 Once again, but more briefly, here is a list of accessible event venues in the UK: